 Site Characteristics USDA Plant Hardiness Zone: 2-7 (5).
 Soil: Common caragana will tolerate all types of soil textures.
 It also will tolerate a pH of between 5-8 (6).
 Moisture: Common caragana does best in well-drained soils, although it is very tolerant of poor sites (i.e. very dry soils, infertile soils) (1).
 Sun: Common caragana prefers full sun but will tolerate some shade (1).
 Growing Season: Common caragana requires a minimum of 150 frost free days to grow well (6).

-Reproductive Details Common caragana is dioecious (separate male and female plants) with imperfect flowers (7).
-An imperfect flower is a flower that has either female or male parts, but not both.
+Reproductive Details Common caragana has perfect flowers (7).
+A perfect flower is a flower that has both female and male parts.
 They are either wind or insect pollinated (3).
 The flowers tend to bloom in May and are done by June.
 The fruit is a legume, which is a pod with seeds inside.
 When the pods ripen, they break open, spreading the seeds (1).
 Common caragana can be propagated by cuttings, root cuttings, layering or grafting, as well as from seed.
 When propagated from seeds, the seeds should be soaked in warm water for 24 hours prior to being sown in a cold frame (1).
 A cold frame is a plastic or glass covered shelter that has no heat and is used to protected seedlings from the outdoors (8).

 Uses Common caragana is mainly used as a hedge, shelterbelt or windbreak tree.
 It is a great nitrogen fixer, so it can be planted on sites where nothing else will grow (5).
 Furthermore, it has a deep, extensive root system, so it can be used for erosion control (3).
 The fruit of the common caragana is edible.
 Thus, it is a valuable source of food for wildlife.
 In the past, it has had some medicinal uses.
 It also produces fiber and dye (1).
-When planting common caragana, it is suggested to plant only the male, as it does not produce seed and is not invasive.
+When planting common caragana, it is suggested to plant only the seedless variety (Jefarb) , as it does not produce seed and therefore not invasive.

 Fig.6-Common caraganaused as a windbreak